CopernicaMarketingSoftware/AMQP-CPP/README.md

 This library is created and maintained by Copernica (www.copernica.com), and is used inside the MailerQ (www.mailerq.com) and Yothalot (www.yothalot.com) applications.
-MailerQ is a tool for sending large volumes of email, using AMQP message queues, and Yothalot is a big data processing map/reduce framework.
+MailerQ is a tool for sending the large volumes of email, using AMQP message queues, and Yothalot is a big data processing map/reduce framework.

 Do you appreciate our work and are you looking for high quality email solutions?